michaelpetersubc/ta_allocation/documentation/faculty_information.md

 ## Option 3 - choose a subset then rank them.

 Once you have chosen a portfolio, you can go on to the ranking page, the link to which is in the preamble to the select form.
 If you really want a student as your ta, just assign them a weight that is higher than 1.
-If you want, you can strictly rank the students in your portfolio by assigning them each a different weight.
-A higher weight is interpreted as a stronger preference in favor of the student.
+If you want, you can strictly rank the students in your portfolio by assigning them each a different weight or score.
+A higher weight (score) is interpreted as a stronger preference in favor of the student.
+(The number you provide aren't ranks, they are scores).

 If there is a student who you really don't want to have as your ta, add them to your portfolio and give them a weight of -1, and you won't get them.
 It is possible that when you do this, you will not be allocated any ta - so be sure that you mean 'I would rather do the work myself than use this ta' whenever you give someone a weight of -1.